DataDog/integrations-core/docs/developer/meta/config-models.md

     ...
 ```

 If such a validator exists in `validators.py`, then it is called with the final constructed model.
-At this point it cannot
+At this point, it cannot
-be mutated so you may only raise errors.
+be mutated, so you can only raise errors.

 ## Loading